xoxo-ily/ctfWriteups/picoCTF/rev/Ready Gladiator 0/writeup.md

 </ol>

 ## Solution
-To lose in CoreWars, we just need to make a warrior that kills itself everytime, with the `dat` command that bombs itself.
+To lose in CoreWars, we just need to make a warrior that kills itself everytime, which can be done with the `dat` command.
 <br>
 Changing a line in `imp.red` does the trick: